LucasSantus/vite-react-typescript-tailwindcss-calculator-ui/README.md

 > This project was developed using React, TypeScript, TailwindCSS and Vite.

-The idea is:
-_"Create a simple calculator using Vite, React, TypeScript and TailwindCSS."_

 Project developed by me participating in #boraCodar5 created by <a href="https://app.rocketseat.com.br/dashboard">RockeatSeat</a>.

 --------------------------------------------------------------------------------------